- SCU Home Page

 1. You may apply for federal and state programs by completing the Free Application for Federal Student Aid (FAFSA).
 FAFSA on the Web offers a secure and convenient way to complete your application.

-You (and your parents if they are required to supply information) will need to apply for a Federal Student Aid PIN.
-This FSA PIN will serve as your electronic signature when you submit your FAFSA.
+You (and your parents if they are required to supply information) will need to apply for a FSA ID.
+This FSA ID will serve as your electronic signature when you submit your FAFSA.
 When completing the FAFSA, be sure to include Santa Clara University's Title IV School Code 001326.

 Remember to complete and submit your FAFSA as soon as possible after January 1 of each year.
 Some federal aid programs have limited funding, and early applications receive priority consideration.